Francis Avent Gumm: Early life

 Gumm attended Sewanee Military Academy, followed by six years at the University of the South.
 He left college in 1904 to attend to his brother and sister in Murfreesboro; his father died in 1906.
 Gumm worked as a court reporter and stenographer by day and at his uncle Walter D. Fox's theater in the evenings.
-Gumm, his siblings, and uncle moved to Tullahoma, Tennessee, around 1909 where his uncle ran a Knights of Pythias home for orphans and widows.
+Gumm, his siblings, and his uncle moved to Tullahoma, Tennessee in approximately 1909.
+There, his uncle ran a Knights of Pythias home for orphans and widows.